 Cyberbullying is a huge problem our students face daily.
 With the rise of smartphones and social media your students are communicating 24/7 with each other and others across the world.
 This means that it’s even easier for bullying to occur.
 This type of bullying is often persistent, permanent, and hard for us to notice.

 An important part of preventing cyberbullying is first familiarizing yourself with the different types of bullying that happen.
 Just the same, familiarize yourself with how these platforms work.
 Having a decent understanding of how a snapchat story might differ from an instagram story or a tweet can help you help your students being bullied online.

-Here are four types of cyberbullying to look out for:
+Here are three types of cyberbullying to look out for:

 1.Posting Lies and False Accusations

 Social media and social apps make it far too easy to spread lies and false accusations around.
 Whereas previously lies, rumors, and false accusations might be spread via word of mouth, over the phone, or through notes in class, they’re now spread through group chats, instagram stories, tweets, and a snapchat or two.